(all courses required for international trips)

 2. Conform to the larger society

 3. Respect the beliefs and practices of a local culture It is courteous, and sometimes advantageous, to follow the customs of a society when visiting their nation.

-This course is designed to teach students how to travel safely, nationally and internationally.
+105- How to travel safely– This course is designed to teach students how to travel safely, nationally and internationally.
 Students will learn some of the important laws in different regions.
 They will also learn how to handle themselves in case they are displaced from their group and how to be a responsible alert traveler.